 Performances of sociality and care that disrupt, or interject the order of bodies instituted in the programs for urban reorganisation and beautification.
 Against their imbrication into such an order as the liminal excess, which is to say as only those hands and arms and legs that must work and be discarded, the <chawl> makes possible the performance of reimagined modes of subjectivity.
 Gestures and rhythms which enact an interruption precisely from the messy and porous interstice that is in the breaks and crevices of that subjective order.

 Bonnie Honig’s work on the centrality of democratic infrastructures to our thinking about the enactment of democratic politics is particularly relevant here.
-Building on Honig’s account of public things – of the inescapable and intimate relation of thingliness to (democratic) subjectivity – we can think the <chawl> as precisely such a public thing (cf. Honig, Public Things).
-As architectural object it both shapes and schematises those that live in and walk along it, but precisely through such moulding it becomes that »holding environment« that is the occasion for a pluralising reimagination of subjectivity (cf. Honig, Public Things, 5).
+Building on Honig we can think the <chawl> as precisely such a public thing (cf. Honig, <Public Things>, ).
+As architectural object it both shapes and schematises those that live in and walk along it, but precisely through such moulding it becomes that »holding environment« that is the occasion for a pluralising reimagination of subjectivity (cf. Honig, <Public Things>, p.
+5).
 The messy spatiality of the <chawl> instances and engenders a messy and intertwined corporeality where boundaries of subject/object are disordered by way of that very heterotopia.
 Becoming, in this way, both the enactment and the spring-board for practices that problematise the Orderly body-schema of the city, by way of opening out onto an infinite (open-ended) topography.

 Patwardhan’s <Occupation: Mill Worker> brings the kind of reimagination this practice of subjectification entails in sharpest contrast.
 Confronted by the police, the mill workers say they do not seek to occupy the mill compound.
 Instead, they want merely to enter the buildings in order to take care of the machines – clean them, spray some oil at the joints.
 These bodies that were to be nothing other than hand and arms, moving robotically, mechanically, that were nothing other than machines themselves – to be worked and then not tolerated – suddenly interject with a whole other thing.
 Care – we want to clean the machines.
 And I want to suggest there is a performance of political resistance here.
 One that responds to an order of the subject and an order of the city, with an unruly enactment – to be and do and speak out of place.
 And from this out-of-place, or precisely as being in this out-of-place, a whole different vision of subjectivity to the side, in the surround, is made possible.
 Yet, such a plural and pluralising gesture is itself made possible, I suggest, by the particular spatiality – more accurately, spatio-corporeality – of the <chawl>.
 In the way the <chawl>as space folds together a multiplicity which on the one hand, disrupt the neat lines and boundaries of an order(ing) of the city, and on the other, in such messy interlacings makes possible performances of care and sociality enabling radical visions of subjectivity.